Mortgagor vs Mortgagee [Who Is a Mortgagee?]

 In this article, we’ll break down the difference between these two terms and answer a few related questions that we receive from our members.

-This article is part of our free series on credit basics, ranging from how to get a credit card with an ITIN number to answering questions like what increases loan balance.
+This article is part of our free series on credit essentials, ranging from how to get a credit card with an ITIN number to answering questions like what increases loan balance.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.